walakaka77/the-wriggley-farm/_posts/design/2024-08-06-vermicomposting.md

 ### Harvesting Vermicompost

-When your bin is filled with rich, dark compost, it’s time to harvest.
+When your bin is filled with rich, dark compost, it’s time to [harvest our worm castings](/vermicomposting/how-harvest-worm-castings/).
 Simply remove the bottom layers of compost, as the worms usually migrate to the top layers.
 Leave some of the top layers behind to ensure that the composting process continues smoothly.
 The harvested vermicompost can be used to enrich your garden soil or potted plants.

 ## Special Considerations for Singapore